-We investigate the origins of the free energy profile by using BD simulations to characterize at the coarse-grained molecular-level the ion-ion correlations and the surface overcharging and condensed ionic layers that form near the colloid surface and channel wall.
-We further make comparisons with results from classical Density Functional Theory (cDFT).
-We find the cDFT make predictions consistent with our molecular-level results but in the most strongly charged regimes with significant underestimation of the strength of effects such as the free energy well-depth.
-For the free energy profile of the confined particle, the combined simulation and cDFT results demonstrate the significant roles played by ion-ion correlations and over-charging at both the charged walls and colloid particle surface.
-We also show for the strongly charged regimes considered that a meanfield theory such as Poisson-Boltzmann theory is not adequate in predicting system behaviors highlighting the importance of accounting for ion-ion correlations and other discrete effects.
+We investigate the free energy of the analyte particle as the ionic strength and the valence of ions in the electrolyte are varied.
+We further investigate the origins of the free energy profile by using our RPM approach to characterize at the coarse-grained molecular-level the condensed ionic layers than form near the wall and particle surface and also the ion-ion correlations.
+We further make comparisons with predictions of cDFT.
+While the cDFT provides helpful predictions for the double-layer structure and free energy in qualitative agreement with the RPM results, there is a significant underestimation of the strength of effects such as the free energy well depth in the most strongly charged regimes.
+The combined RPM and cDFT results show for the free energy profile of a confined particle the significant roles played by ion-ion correlations and over-charging at both the charged walls and analytic particle surface.
+We also show in the strongly charged regimes considered that a mean-field theory such as Poisson-Boltzmann theory is not adequate in predicting system behaviors.

-We introduce our BD simulations for the electrolyte and colloidal particle in Section 2.1.
+We introduce our RPM model for the electrolyte and analyte particle in Section 2.1.
 We introduce our cDFT description of the nanochannel system in Section 2.2.
-We present the results of our calculations including the counterion and coion densities, colloidal particle free energy, and ion-ion correlation functions in Section 3.
+We present the results of our calculations including the counterion and coion densities, analyte particle free energy, and ion-ion correlation functions in Section 3.
 We discuss our findings and related phenomena observed within nanochannels in Section 4.
-Additional information on the computational methods developed and simulation protocols are discussed in Appendix A - C.
+Additional information on the computational methods developed and simulation protocols are discussed in the Appendix.